 What we’re here to tell you is what you should know before switching car insurance.
 Much like making the decision for the very first time, switching car insurance also requires some thought and research.
 Below are the main points of contention you should be clear about before changing car insurance.

 1. When switching car insurance, look beyond the premium

 You don’t buy a car just because it’s cheap, do you?
 You’re willing to spend a bit more if the car looks better, has a more powerful engine or has state of the art safety features like an Anti-Lock Braking System or Electronic Brake Force Distribution.
 Similarly, for insurance policies; the lesser premium you pay, the smaller the amount you can claim.
 There are some inextricable parts of any robust policy you shouldn’t do without, even if they cost a little more.

 2. Before switching car insurance, look at the whole picture

 Besides the mandatory Third Party Cover, you need to analyse if the particular insurance provider you’re considering switching to matches your requirements.
 There are several productive add-on covers like Zero Depreciation Cover, Road Side Assistance, No Claim Bonus, etc. that fortify your insurance policy, so it’s essential you make sure your new motor insurance provider understands the costs you’re willing to pay and the protection you want.

 3. Claim settlement

 Selecting the perfect policy is one thing, but if filing a claim takes up a lot of your time, energy and effort, you should reconsider.
-The company you opt for must have a well-established online system as well; a convenient mobile app is a huge plus.
+When changing car insurance, the company you opt for must have a well-established online system as well; a convenient mobile app is a huge plus.